debbie-israel/Terraform/README.md

 which does, simultaneously: <br>
 ```$ terraform plan -out file; terraform apply file; rm file```<br>

-This can be modularized in different files:
+This can be modularized with different files:

 * instance.tf
 ```